SCHOOL

 put to work.

-Every consulting engagement begins with the same question the book asks: is this school designed for children, or for something else?
-The answer shapes everything that follows — strategy, structure, professional culture, and outcomes.
+Every engagement begins with the same question the books ask: is this school designed for children, or for something else?
+The answer shapes everything that follows.

 02 🧭